AaronCQL/PixiesPixel/Assets/AppIcons/README.md

 ## Credits

-The original character found in the logo is from the artwork found [here](https://jesse-m.itch.io/jungle-pack).
+The character depicted in the logo is taken from the artwork found [here](https://jesse-m.itch.io/jungle-pack).

 ## License